 Hand-Baked Method (makes about 14 mini loaf rolls)

-This mixture makes the most scrumptious rolls which are fantastic either warm or cold.
-They are the closest I have got to 'glutenous' rolls yet in terms of texture.
-The loaves are pretty good too although they tend to 'sink' a little as they cool, particularly if made in a larger loaf tin.
-This doesn't seem to affect the flavour or texture, but smaller loaves hold their shape better.
+This mixture makes lovely rolls which are fantastic either warm or cold.
+They are the closest I have got to ‘glutenous’ rolls yet in terms of texture.
+The loaves are pretty good too although they tend to ‘sink’ a little as they cool, particularly if made in a larger loaf tin.
+This doesn’t seem to affect the flavour or texture, but smaller loaves hold their shape better.
+As with most gluten free bread, the texture is a little ‘spongy’, although I will continue to work on bread until I get as close as I can to a glutenous texture….

 All ingredients are as above, with one exception – Use only 8g yeast.